kallamrameshbabu/census-informed-data-quality-governance/README.md

 ## License

 Code in this repository is released under the Apache License 2.0 (see `LICENSE`).
-Bank Marketing and Diabetes 130-US Hospitals data, where included, retain their original CC BY 4.0 license from the UCI Machine Learning Repository.
-Online Retail II is not redistributed.
+The included Bank Marketing and Diabetes 130-US Hospitals data retain their original CC BY 4.0 license from the UCI Machine Learning Repository.
+Online Retail II is also CC BY 4.0 but is not committed here because of its file size; see **Data** above.

 ## Relationship to a prior repository